HISTORY OF PASCO COUNTY

 Feb.
 11, 1912.
 A newspaper ad identifies Jasper C. Carter as Mayor of Dade City and Charles F. Touchton as President of the Dade City Board of Trade.

 Mar.
 8, 1912.
 A newspaper reports that the Hotel Edwinola had its formal opening on Saturday night.
 The owner was Edwin J. Gasque, and A. J. Stebbins was the manager.
 It was located on the same site as the former Dade City Hotel.
 (In the 1950s the building became Florida East Coast University; the university was closed in the 1970s.
-The Edwinola reopened in 1974 as a restaurant, and as a retirement home in 1982.)
+The Edwinola reopened in 1974 as a restaurant, and as a retirement home in 1982.
+It closed as a retirement home on Sept.
+30, 2016.
+It reopened in May 2017 under the management company Priority Life Care of Fort Wayne, Indiana.)

 July 7, 1912.
 A railroad depot in Dade City is destroyed by fire.
 (The Atlantic Coast Line Railroad Station was erected late in 1912 to replace it.)